Norwich City: Frank Lampard and Dean Smith leading contenders to replace Daniel Farke as head coach

-Frank Lampard and Dean Smith are in a two-horse race to be appointed Norwich City's head coach, but neither have decided if they want it.
+Frank Lampard and Dean Smith are in a two-horse race to be appointed Norwich City's head coach, but both candidates are yet to decide if they want the job.

 Former England international Lampard, 43, and Smith, sacked as Aston Villa head coach on Sunday, have both held talks remotely with the Norwich hierarchy this week.